QuietMisdreavus/micro.quietmisdreavus.net/_posts/2022-12-24-running-mastodon-on-arch-linux.markdown

 - *2024-02-22*: Multiple updates:
   - Small tweak to the note about clearing installed Ruby/npm dependencies.
   - Added blurb about manually enabling and starting services.
+  - Added section about configuring nginx and Certbot.